dylank09/twitter_sentiment_analyser/README.md

 The model achieved approx. 80% accuracy on the dataset.

-I then saved the model and the tokenizer that I created and fit on the data
+I then saved the model and the tokenizer that I created and fitted on the data

 The python script `twitter_sentiment_analyser.py` reads in the model and the tokenizer and uses them to predict the sentiment of a given Twitter search term